NormanBenbrahim/GetCleanData-CourseProject/README.md

 * `.gitignore`: Specifies which of the folders in my local directory to ignore, specifically it ignores the large data files
 * `README.md`: This file
 * `run_analysis.R`: The R code to run the complete analysis, from data download to final step.
-It should be self sufficient, i.e. if you download the file and run it in R it should complete the entire project
+It should be self sufficient, i.e. if you download the file and run it in R it should complete the entire project on your local machine
 * `Codebook.md`: The codebook describing all the variables in the resulting dataset